Speaking Their Language: Why Communication Matters in Every Hospital

 • How do we support families navigating complex, devastating diagnoses?

-Through storytelling, interactive tools, and lived experience, we dig into these questions, not with blame or shame, but with curiosity and care.
+Through storytelling, interactive tools, and lived experience, we dig into these questions with curiosity and care, rather than blame or shame.
 Whether I’m presenting to a packed auditorium of senior specialists or facilitating small group workshops with nursing teams and medical students, the focus is always the same: connection over correction, understanding over assumption.

 Previous